Run Visible with November Project

 - “Yes, I do.
 I try not to explore new routes at night.” – Krysten Moore @novemberprojectpvd

 - “Yes!
-It seems counterintuitive, but I run along busier streets when it’s dark out so that I’m more likely to encounter people if I need help.
+Seems counterintuitive, but I run along busier streets when it’s dark out so that I’m more likely to encounter people if I need help.
 I also run on popular and well-lit running routes.” – Kaitlyn Kooyers @novemberprojectchicago

 Do you carry any tech with you on the run?